elansarii/iQVR/presentation/slide-deck.md

   - Struggled with effectively assigning responsibilities to different classes in the application, requiring adjustments in design.

 ---
-Here’s a more concise version of the potential improvements:

----

 ### **Potential Improvements in Implementation:**